What is domestic violence and domestic abuse?

 At court on the day of the hearing, one of three things is likely to happen.

-1) The person abusing you does not show up even though he/she was served with the paperwork and hearing date.
-You will get a default judgment if you followed the Servicemembers Civil Relief Act (SCRA), and your abuser did not ask for a stay (postponement) of the hearing because his or her military service affected his or her ability to participate in the hearing.
-A default judgment will give you the order you ask for even though your abuser did not go to court.
+- The person abusing you does not show up even though they were served with the paperwork and hearing date.
+You will get a default judgment if you followed the Servicemembers Civil Relief Act (SCRA), and your abuser did not ask for a "stay" (postponement) of the hearing because their military service affected their ability to participate in the hearing.
+A default judgment will give you the order you asked for even though your abuser did not go to court.